A WILLIAM & MARY MARQUETRY CHEST ON STAND

 Geoffrey Beard and Judith Goodison “English Furniture 1500–1840”

-A fine and rare William & Mary marquetry chest of drawers on stand.
-The chest profusely inlaid with marquetry, depicting birds, flowers and floral motifs, the stand with one long drawer above barley twist elm legs united by shaped stretchers, also inlaid with marquetry panels. terminating in bun feet
+This chest is profusely inlaid with marquetry depicting birds, flowers, and scrolling floral motifs.
+The stand comprises one long drawer above barley twist elm legs united by shaped stretchers, also inlaid with marquetry panels, and terminates in bun feet.

-This superb William & Mary chest on stand is distinguished by the quality of its marquetry decoration, it incorperates richly inlaid panels, depicting birds amidst scrolling floral sprays, stylised foliage, and classical urns.
-These motifs are executed in contrasting veneers, including walnut, holly, and sycamore, lending the piece both visual complexity and tonal warmth.
+This fine example is elevated by the quality and richness of its marquetry decoration, incorporating panels of birds amidst scrolling floral sprays, stylised foliage, and classical urns.
+Executed in contrasting veneers including walnut, holly, and sycamore, these designs create both visual complexity and tonal warmth.

-This chest on stand remains in exceptional condition throughout, and it is worth noting that examples which retain their original stands with marquetry decoration are particularly rare, making this a wonderful survival.
-Elm was used for barley twist legs due to its strength and resistance to water.
+The chest remains in exceptional condition, and it is noteworthy that examples retaining their original marquetry-decorated stands are particularly rare.
+Elm was chosen for the barley twist legs for its strength and resistance to warping, ensuring both durability and elegance.